NathanBoj/Connect4_AI/README.md

 # Connect4_AI
-  A Connect Four game where the computer learns your playstyle.
+  A Connect Four game with local and PC play.